 How do I get an SR-22 in Colorado?

-To obtain SR-22 insurance in Colorado, you must first get a car insurance policy.
-Then, the insurance company will submit an SR-22 form to the Department of Motor Vehicles (DMV) on your behalf.
+Getting insurance in Colorado involves purchasing a car insurance policy and having the insurance company file an SR-22 form with the Department of Motor Vehicles (DMV)on your behalf.

 Getting the right car insurance: